kdp-99114/Fullstack-Practical/README.md

 Practical-17: Create a Page with Live Clock with Dynamic Greeting Background and Data Stored in Browser Local Storage

 Practical-18: Create an HTML Form and Validate it with Javascript (Client-side Programming Language)

+Practical-19: Create an HTML page with Multi-Step Form